–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 Even as new insects arrive, others may be disappearing.
 Preliminary evidence indicates that populations of many ecologically and economically valuable species are declining.
 Rates of decline are so high that some researchers speak of an “insect apocalypse” (Milius 2020).
 Insects play an essential role in many ecosystems, and their decline will have both predictable and unpredictable ecological consequences.
 Many crops depend on insect pollination, and the loss of pollinators (such as honeybees, now under severe threat from colony collapse disorder) will devastate yields (USDA ARS 2020).

 In most of Canada, the growing season spans only about 5 months, with production of edible products concentrated towards the end of that period.
-The overwhelming majority of Canadian agriculture is conducted in open fields, which, combined with the short growing period, makes the crops intensely vulnerable to climate extremes, such as the problems I discussed in section 2.1.
+The overwhelming majority of Canadian agriculture is conducted in open fields, which, combined with the short growing period, makes the crops highly vulnerable to climate extremes, such as the problems I discussed in section 2.1.
 An obvious solution would be greenhouses and other forms of sheltered cultivation, but creating enough of this infrastructure to feed a significant fraction of Canada’s population of nearly 40 million will require a large investment and considerable time.
+It will be particularly difficult to find ways to grow large-area crops such as wheat and corn under shelter.

 We lack a comprehensive understanding of the weak links in the political, social, and logistical chains that produce food for Canadians.
 Some of these links may represent single points of failure for which protections and alternatives must be found.
 For example, stored refrigerated food can last a long time, but extreme weather will increase the frequency of power outages that can endanger this food.
 Food storage and transshipment facilities that don’t already have backup power sources will be particularly vulnerable.
 The Covid-19 pandemic revealed that truckers, train network workers, and the crews of cargo ships are essential links in the logistics chain.
 The American shortage of infant formula in May 2022 revealed the danger of single points of failure.